ggxchain/documentation/src/developer-documentation/keys/polkadot-js-create-keys.md

 **Note:** For security reasons, it is advisable to use this method only for accounts with limited access.
 For running a validator node use [node-based methods](node-create-keys.md).

-It's not possible to use this extension for creation or management of EVM-based keys.
+It is not possible to use this extension for creation or management of EVM-based keys.